privacyguides/privacyguides.org/docs/security/multi-factor-authentication.en.md

 #### Yubico OTP

 Yubico OTP is an authentication protocol typically implemented in hardware security keys.
-When a user decides to use Yubico OTP, the key will generate a public ID, private ID, and a Secret Key which is then uploaded to the Yubico OTP server.
+When you decide to use Yubico OTP, the key will generate a public ID, private ID, and a Secret Key which is then uploaded to the Yubico OTP server.

-When logging into a website, all a user needs to do is to physically touch the security key.
+When logging into a website, all you need to do is to physically touch the security key.
 The security key will emulate a keyboard and print out a one-time password into the password field.

 The service will then forward the one-time password to the Yubico OTP server for validation.
 A counter is incremented both on the key and Yubico's validation server.
 The OTP can only only be used once, and when a successful authentication occurs the counter is increased which prevents reuse of the OTP.
 Yubico provides a [detailed document](https://developers.yubico.com/OTP/OTPs_Explained.html) about the process.